MarginaliaSearch/www.marginalia.nu/content/log/21-new-solutions-old-problems.md

 A bit simplified, I'm building tiered indices, ranging from

 * Words in the title and first H1-tag
-* Words in the title, all H*-tags, and <B>-tags,  keyword meta-tags.
+* Words in the title, all H*-tags, and &lt;B&gt;-tags,  keyword meta-tags.
 * Capitalized Words in text
 * Words in text